stanislavStroianetkiRoadSurfer/car-rental-api/docs/availabilkity-task-considerations.md

 ### Availability

 There are no indicators on any business constraints towards the availability calculation.
 Potential constraints from my own experience of car renting could be:
-- pick up times potentially needing to be taken into account, e.g. no pickup out of working hours or on Sundays or Bank Holidays, but return *might* be possible (maybe depending on the station)
+- pick up times potentially needing to be taken into account, e.g. no pickup outside of working hours or on Sundays or Bank Holidays, but return *might* be possible (maybe depending on the station)
 - "down time" of a car between being returned and picked up by the next renter, e.g. for cleaning purposes
 - how fix are cars bound to a station?
 To accommodate a high demand of cars at station x, it *could* be a business practice to shift cars over to it from nearby stations when the station is running out of cars to rent out.
 Also, the API discussed in the existing PR only allows pickup and return station to be the same, there are services allowing them to be different.
 - the existing codebase contains a concept of booking statuses and car activity, the latter is not addressed at all in the example PR, I will filter out inactive cars besides blocking booking statuses

 A car therefore is considered "available" between days for now by:
+- the car being marked as active
 - the car being allocated to the accoding station
 - no booking overlapping during the whole period by *day*, plus a buffer logic to ensure "down time" between rentals
 - "rejected" and "cancelled" bookings should be ignored when calculating (in)availability

-As without peering with a domain expert it is hard to tell what constraints will be needed to be implemented, I will keep it simple, but might sketch in example filters.
+As without peering with a domain expert it is hard to tell what constraints will be needed to be implemented, I will keep it simple, but might sketch in some lightweight example filters.

 ### Pricing

 The pricing information is accessible via a service that can be called via an API call.
 Prices can be different between ~~models~~ cars and timeframes according to the example PR.

-We do have control over that pricing service though as well and could move logic over to that service and adjust its endpoints to fit the applications needs better than in the existing PR.
+We do have control over that pricing service though as well and could move logic over to that service and adjust its endpoint(s) to fit the application's needs better than in the existing PR.

 Flaws identified and to be improved in my opinion are (maybe not a fully complete list here):
-- should prices have a currency? this would lead to a bigger adjustment to the whole application and therefore will be left out of scope.
+- should prices have a currency? supporting different currencies is out of scope imo, but I decided to introduce currency as a concept on API and price property level of the availability endpoint, hardcoding to EUR (as all fixtures stations reside in DE)
-- it should be avoided to call the API for each car individually for performance reasons
+- it should be avoided to call the API for each car individually for performance reasons, for simplicity I decided to "just" adjust the API endpoint to await a list of car ids in one request and return prices for all cars, and *not* return a price line for cars without prices (for whatever reason - the example PR defaulted to a price of 0.0 which I don't feel being appropriate at all)
-- in a real life example, I would be surprised if prices wouldn't also depend on the station as typically prices are based on supply and demand and that's definitely different per region (even within a city for normal car renting, e.g. close to the airport or inner city versus in the outskirts)
+- in a real life example, I would be surprised if prices wouldn't also depend on the station as typically prices are based on supply and demand and that's definitely different per region (even within a city for normal car renting, e.g. close to the airport or inner city versus in the outskirts), therefore I expanded the API request by a new property
-- the pricing API is expecting the car id of our application which is an auto incremented int according to the entity attribute.
-This feels a bit weird that our system is the primary of artificial identifiers, it might be better for stability to come up with an alternative.
+- the pricing API is expecting the car's *id* from our application which is an auto incremented int according to the entity attribute, "controlled"/generated by our app's database.
+This feels a bit weird that our system is the primary of *artificial* identifiers, it might be better for stability to come up with an alternative.
+Left out of scope.
 - also, the pricing API is not based on car *models* but individual cars, which again feels kind of uncommon for how I experienced car rental myself.
 I will *not* aim to change that now as business domain topics are getting more and more, but would strongly suggest evaluating this in real life before heading into implementation.
 - the existing PR implies that prices can be cached. the likelihod that different users are aiming to use the exact same time period for the same station (which is missing in the existing PR, but considered a business expectation rather sooner than later) is unknown.
 The hit-miss-ratio of the cache might be pretty awful, making the cache a cost factor of storing temporary data without the assumed positive impact to the user experience.
-Also, prices might be a pretty dynamic thing to the business, e.g. by considering higher demands during vacation days, bookings made on certain models, etc. While a http request is considered "expensive" I would consider it best practice to leave performance optimization like caching to the pricing service itself for now, having the imaginary control over it, before looking into optimizing it on our end as well.
+Also, prices might be a pretty dynamic thing to the business, e.g. by considering higher demands during vacation days, bookings made on certain models, etc, leading to prices changing frequently.
+While a http request is considered "expensive" I would consider it best practice to leave performance optimization like caching to the pricing service itself for now (knowing when to invalidate etc. in comparison to naively caching on our side), having the imaginary control over it, before looking into optimizing it on our end as well.

 I will try to reflect those aspects in my solution, but potentially not implement its details due to time constraints.